Apply to Receive a Community Enrichment Grant from Slow Food Middle Tennessee

-Slow Food Middle Tennessee has chosen the winners of its Community Enrichment Grant program announced in the fall of 2017.
-The grants, intended for food-related entities whose work embodies the Slow Food mission of good, clean and fair food for all, have been awarded to four local organizations that meet a clear community need, represent diverse peoples and organization types and those who will efficiently use the funds.
+SFMTN is currently accepting grant applications from food-related entities in Middle Tennessee whose work embodies the Slow Food mission of “good, clean, and fair food for all.”
+We aim to support local organizations that meet a clear community need, represent a diversity of people and causes, and contribute to those who will efficiently use the funds.

 Applicants might include farmers, food truck owners, restaurateurs, food shop owners, school and community garden coordinators, entrepreneurs, or other individuals/organizations.

 Here’s how Trap Garden, an organization that helps empower low-income communities through community gardens and the promotion of healthy eating, utilized the $1,000 Blossom Award it received in 2017:

 “We partnered with The West Nashville Dream Center to help revitalize their garden space and provide more access and educational programs to community members.
 The grant allowed us the opportunity to purchase materials such as soil, wood, and plants to rebuild the space over a 4-week period.
 It was a rainy day [at the launch event] but we were still able to have over 40 volunteers planting and serving the community.” – Rob “Veggies” Horton